19 Japanese Audio Tools and Resources to Help You Learn the Language

 It’s made by Japan Activator which has tons of other resources you would need to sign up for.
 There’s also information on Japanese culture and forums as well.
 For more Japanese learning apps, check out this post.

 With time and dedication, you’ll learn to understand Japanese better with these audio tools.
 They provide a great way to make the most of otherwise dead time, like driving in the car or waiting in line.

 Just remember to be patient.
 The process of coding audio into your brain doesn’t happen overnight.
 If you feel the urge to give up, give yourself a break and start again during your next study session.

+Of course, not every audio tool is right for everyone.
 So don’t be afraid to mix, match and experiment until you’ve built an effective and engaging audio study plan.